cohitherewer/diana-quantlib/README.md

 # Workflow
 - ## Pytorch Model
   The first step is to define a pytorch nn module and making sure that it is functional.
 If possible,  always use pytorch **nn.Module**'s as the building blocks for you model to ensure compatibility with the library.
 Non-modular functions should be avoided when possible.
 For example, it would be better to use **nn.ReLU** instead of **nn.functional.relu**.
 To begin your workflow, a **DianaModule** instance needs to be defined from a standard pytorch Module using the **from_fp_model** class method.
-This instantiation defines some specifications and generates the graph we'll be using for the rest of the conversion and training process.
+This instantiation defines some specifications and generates the graph we'll be using for the rest of the conversion and training processes.
 - ## Iterative Training
   - **Iteration 1**: As regularly done, the torch floating-point Model is trained.
   - **Iteration 2**: Model is fake-quantized to 8-bits and then re-trained to regain the lost accuracy.